 Annual salary increases are effective at the beginning of each fiscal year.
-The recommended annual salary increase for July 1, 2010 was 3%, which is based on a survey of the Canadian market for executives in the comparator groups listed above, in the "Benchmarking" section.
+The recommended annual salary increase for July 1, 2011 was 3%, which is based on a survey of the Canadian market for executives in the comparator groups listed above, in the "Benchmarking" section.
 The actual salary increases, if any, vary depending on individual performance ratings against the performance management process results, which include operational and strategic objectives, development goals and demonstration of company values.
 These have been set and agreed at the beginning of each fiscal year.

 Mr. O'Driscoll was given an annual increase of 4% based on performance.
+Mr. Pourchet was given a 4% increase based on exceeding his objectives.
 Messrs.
-Pourchet and Holub were given an increase of 4% based on exceeding their objectives.
-Mr. Alexander was given 3% based on meeting his objectives.
-Mr. Agdern did not receive a merit increase due to his recent appointment to his role as Vice-President, Marketing, of the Corporation.
+Alexander, Agdern and Holub were given 3% based on meeting their objectives.